 The last but not the least, everything has its own pace.
 This is where patience is needed the most.
 Our skin is different and none is the same.
 The skin heals and grows at a different rate.
 If you see your friend started a skincare routine and his/her skin gets better faster than you do, don’t be jealous or disheartened.
 I know it’s hard, thinking that they’re the lucky ones and we’re not.
 But when that happens, just look back at where you were and where you are now.
 I know for sure my skin is prone to hyperpigmentation and whenever I get any PIH, it will take a long time to heal.
 Longer than many people I know.
 It’s more apparent too because of the tone of my skin, more so when my skin is red/heated.
 I still have post-acne spots that I acquired 4 years ago.
 They have faded, but not gone completely.
 BUT, if I hadn’t started a skincare routine, my skin today will most likely look worse.
 The texture wouldn’t be as smooth, I’d look dull, rough, dehydrated, and yes, those dark spots would multiply even more had I not use sunscreen during the day.
 Nothing is gone to waste.
 Don’t just focus on the uglies, give credit to the rest.

 After all these years, I realize there are only so much that we can control but most of the time, we can’t.
 We’re probably not meant to anyway.
 But we can make the best out of the current situation.
 Taking proper care of my skin is for me, and not for someone’s satisfaction or approvals.
 Maybe it started that way in the beginning, but I know that I will never fit into everyone’s image of “beautiful”.
 And that’s okay.
 I had spent so much time in my younger years worrying about what others think of me, while sacrificing what I truly want.
 I’m tired of being too hard on myself.
-Besides, who the hell they are expecting me to have perfect skin?!
+Besides, who the hell are they expecting me to have perfect skin?!

 And just because I take great care of my skin, it doesn’t rid me of skin problems completely.
 I still deal with acne, redness and irritations every now and then.
 I’m only human, after all.